NormanFriman52/CompanyApp/README.md

 Application can also be deployed outside localhost, but my solution doesn't provide this functionality.
 Application on default is connected to the MongoDb on the localhost:27017 and it use ChatApp database.
 The MongoDb database and connection can be configured.

+# Database

+Application uses MongoDB database running on the localhost:27017, host can be changed in config file.
+Structure of the database contains 4 collections:
+##### assignments
+Collection stores the registration documents created by users that filled register form.
+##### chat_rooms
+Collection stores the documents with information about the chat rooms.
+Each document contains unique chat room of two users.
+The document is identified by the "participants" key which value is array of users in the room.
+The value of "messages" key in each document contains all messages in chat room.
+##### main_board
+Collection stores the documents with messages in the 'Company chat' room.
+##### users
+Collection stores the document with information about registered users.

 # Usage
 ##### Registration